 When restored in 1993, the car was fitted with a set of new Minilite style wheels.

 Although the Minilites were nice period wheels, we have since sourced a set of Elan wheels and use these both with and without Lotus hubcaps.

-Finally, we have fitted 145/80 tires.
-Although the width is probably close to the width of the tires that were on the car when it was delivered back in the 1967, they do look a bit small, and we are thinking of increasing the tire size slightly next time.
-On the other hand, wider tires might not fit inside the narrow rear wings – and the Standard 10 axle is probably better off with as little grip as possible.
+Finally, we have fitted both 145/80 and 155/80 tires.
+Although the width of the 145’s is probably close to the width of the tires that were on the car when it was delivered back in the 1967, they did look a bit small, which is why we increased the tire size slightly.
+Wider tires than the 155’s might not fit inside the narrow rear wings – and the Standard 10 axle is probably better off with as little grip as possible.

 We are not sure whether our Seven had an anti roll bar when delivered.
 The one we have on the car was fitted when the car was restored in the 90es.

 Besides the (debatable?) safety improvement of having one fitted, the anti roll bar is of course a topic for purists, as the look is more clean without and as most Lotus Sevens were not delivered with one.

 We’ve been asked why we bought it and are at a loss for an answer, except that we had one many years ago and were missing it.
 “Car and Driver” already in 1964 perhaps stated it best:

 “A Land Rover is at once a delightful runabout and a rolling torture chamber.
 It combines the best and worst features of a truck with the insouciance of an MG-TC.
 It is a car that every man feels compelled to buy at one time or another, but hardly anybody has a use for.
 It is best suited to off-the-road cross-country adventure.
 Conversely it is not specifically useful for shopping trips, or general family-household use, but that’s what people do with it.
 This is one of several instances where perfectly reasonable people have seemed to take leave of their senses on first meeting the Land Rover.
 It is less of a car than a state of mind.”